petergregg/Content/Blog/Articles/Debug Container in Visual Studio Code Running in Docker.md

     }
     ```

-# Configure docker compose and run the web application or api in a docker container
+# Configure docker compose and run a web application or api in a docker container
-1. Add the following volume mapping to the service you would like to debug in the `docker.compose.override` yaml file `- ~/.vsdbg:/remote_debugger:rw`.
+1. Add the following volume mapping to the service you would like to debug in the `docker.compose.override` yaml file.

+    ```
+    - ~/.vsdbg:/remote_debugger:rw
+    ```

 2. Select **Terminal** > **New Terminal**.

     ![Visual Studio Code Open New Terminal](https://raw.githubusercontent.com/petergregg/Content/main/Blog/Images/VisualStudioCode/VisualStudioCodeOpenTerminal.png)

-3. Run the following `docker compose up` command in the terminal.
+3. Run the following `docker compose up` command in the **Terminal**.

     ```
     docker compose -f docker-compose.yml -f docker-compose.override.yml up -d --build --force-recreate